-I read everything about the sea that I can get my hands on - hard copy, electronic, notes in bottles...
-Ocean Navigator magazine recently published a story by Fredrick Gary Hareland about this same subject and Mr Hareland recounted in his story the following about the crew of a 57' vessel making way from Hong Kong to Phuket when disaster struck:
+I read everything about the sea that I can get my hands on - hard copy, electronic, notes in bottles.
+Back in 2010, Ocean Navigator magazine published a story by Fredrick Gary Hareland about this same subject and I saved it as an object lesson.

-"In closing, I must inform you that our crew and passengers on board that 57 footer were all rescued thanks to the master's back-up PLB.
+Mr Hareland recounted in his story the following about the crew of a 57-foot vessel making way from Hong Kong to Phuket when disaster struck: "In closing, I must inform you that our crew and passengers on board that 57 footer were all rescued thanks to the master's back-up PLB.
 Turns out the EPIRB failed to deploy, but that little handheld PLB got the alert through and the victims are toasting it and each other while retelling their recent adventure."

-Redundancy will look very cheap and very smart, if/as/when... and they fit in your pocket.
+Redundancy will look very cheap and very smart, if/as/when . . . and they fit in your pocket.